kzahel/kzahel.github.io/_posts/2014-01-22-privacy-guard-extension.md

 So, make your reasonable voice heard, and re-evaluate whether you need to have high risk extensions installed.
 At the very least, take a look at who is publishing the extension and make a judgement as to whether you can trust the publisher.

 I have a few ideas for more features to add to the Privacy Guard extension.
 I want to store the publisher data and be able to notify the user when an extension's publisher is changed.
 I also would like to be able to mark certain publishers as exempt (for example, if you want to trust all Google apps and extensions).
+And of course, I want to add actions inside the app to disable and remove extensions.
+I may also incorporate lists of extensions known to have bad behaviors (injecting ads without notice, stealing affiliate links)

 tldr; Give [Privacy Guard](https://chrome.google.com/webstore/detail/privacy-guard/edcajbacgdcdeecojhlllbgingbjfbmk) a try.